 Children’s Hospital urges caution in toy selection this holiday season

-The holidays are ramping up, and toys are a top topic.
+The holidays are here, and toys are a top topic.

 Unni said several children are treated in the emergency department each year for toy-related injuries.

-Nationally, there was an estimated 251,700 toy-related, emergency department-treated injuries in 2017, according to the U.S. Consumer Product Safety Commission (CPSC) with 13 toy-related deaths reported that calendar year.
+Nationally, there was an estimated 224,200 toy-related, emergency department-treated injuries in 2019; 73% happened to children 14 years of age or younger, according to the U.S. Consumer Product Safety Commission (CPSC) which reported 14 toy-related deaths that calendar year.

 Unni urges gift-givers to be mindful of the following critical safety tips: